Disquiet within ECB laid bare after cash injection

 If the euro zone breaks up - which few expect - the larger national central banks in the 17-country bloc would be left with a greater share of the potential losses, as they contribute a greater share of the ECB capital.

-Hans-Werner Sinn, president of Germany’s influential Ifo think-tank, has argued that stronger countries such are financing the deficit extravaganzas of Greece, Portugal and Ireland via the euro zone cross-border payment system.
+Hans-Werner Sinn, president of Germany’s influential Ifo think-tank, has argued that stronger countries such as Germany are financing the deficit extravaganzas of Greece, Portugal and Ireland via the euro zone cross-border payment system.

 Draghi played down these concerns last month, telling the ECB’s monthly news conference: “We, the Governing Council, thought that the amount of risk that was taken on board was perfectly acceptable and very well managed.”